Presentation Topic Areas

 “Motivational, Dynamic, Inspiring, Informative”

 Superlatives like these are typical responses to an Edward Gordon presentation.
 His programs have wide appeal.
-The many types of organizations for which he has given presentations include museums, libraries, academic institutions, alumni associations, charitable organizations, professional associations, retirement centers, and church groups.
+The many types of organizations for which he has given presentations include businesses, museums, libraries, government agencies, academic institutions, alumni associations, charitable organizations, professional associations, retirement centers, and church groups.

 — Greg Kenny, Program Coordinator